 We want to enthusiastically thank them for their support.

-We would like to invite any interested party to contact us to discuss how you too can support positive social change in Ireland.
+We invite any interested party to contact us to discuss how you too can support positive social change in Ireland.

 Department of Education and Skills – National Training Fund